SlateFoundation/opened.js/README.md

 ```

 ### login(callback)
-Runs OpenEd oath flow.
+Runs OpenEd OAuth flow.
 Opens a popup with OpenEd siginin flow and redirects on success(sets the token)
 #### Parameters:

 **callback(error)** - function